ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

           link: https://developer.cisco.com/docs/apic-mim-ref/

-  * If you use ``ref:`` to link to an anchor that is not associated with a title, you must add a title to the ref for the link to work correctly.
+  * If you use ``ref:`` to link to an anchor that is not associated with a title, you MUST add a title to the ref for the link to work correctly.

 :attributes: